mykter/afl-training/challenges/libxml2/HINTS.md

     Find or write a reasonably fast and simple program that takes data from a file or stdin, processes it in a test-worthy way, then exits cleanly.

 We can wrap these two library functions in a little boiler-plate code to call xmlReadFile with a file specified as a commandline argument, and then free the resulting parsed document.
+As libxml can be compiled with clang and the API should be stateless, we can also include the AFL persistent-mode loop.

 Equivalently (looking at `parse3.c`), we could wrap `xmlReadMemory` with code that reads from stdin instead of a specified filename.